comsysto/testcafecucumberdemo/README.md

 [docker/browsers/Dockerfile](./docker/jenkins/Dockerfile)

-> Most of the code is commented so you can use it as documentation.
+> Most of the code is well commented so you can use it as documentation.

 ### How to start Jenkins Container?